 - 4.1.
 ML and second marker both have two working days for each stage to review and mark the reworked submissions.
 Only basic marking standards need to be met, and the fact that this is a reworked assessment should be noted in the general comments. - 4.2.
 The EO will provide a list of the original grades for the reworked submission to act as a reference point for the marking of the reworked material. - 4.3.
-If a reworked paper receives a lower grade than the original attempt, the higher scoring attempt will be recorded on exam grids. - 4.3.1.
-The only exception to this is if student is found to have committed academic misconduct.
-In this case, the submission will progress through the academic conduct procedure and any academic misconduct will be dealt with in the normal process, and these grades will be brought forward to all boards.
+If a reworked paper receives a lower grade than the original attempt, the higher scoring attempt will be recorded on exam grids - 4.4.

-- 4.4.
 The reworked submission should replace the original submission for all further steps in the process, but original submissions should be downloaded and kept on file.
 Both original and reworked marks should be provided to feepayers/students and recorded by BUV. - 4.5.
 The pre-QC process on the paper set is carried out by the EO. - 4.6.
 QC is carried out on the entire paper set as usual. - 4.7.
 Once confirmed at QC level, all marks are uploaded to SU.